OneGameFoundation/docs/asset-bundle-laughing-panda-tutorial.md

 * `Mesh_Panda.obj` (the object)
 * `Tex_Panda.png` (the texture)
-* panda-laugh.wav` (the sound clip)
+* `anda-laugh.wav` (the sound clip)

 ![Drag Panda Files into Unity](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step2.png)

-**Step 4**: Drag `Mesh_Panda` into the Hierarchy window and confirm that the Panda model is now visibly being displayed in the Scene window as seen below.
+**Step 4**: Drag `Mesh_Panda` into the Hierarchy window and confirm that the Panda model is visibly being displayed in the Scene window as shown below.

 ![Panda Model Displaying](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step3.png)

 **Step 5**: Let's add some life to the panda by adding a texture.
 Right click the project -> `Create Material`.
 Name the Material `Panda`.
 On this material, drag the `Tex_Panda` texture into the albedo field, to attach the texture onto the Material.
-In the right panel Inspector, you can see that the the texture is now applied (see Albedo) on the Material.
+In the right panel Inspector, you can see that the the texture is now applied on the Material.

 ![Panda Texture Applied](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step3.png)